Physicians and staff

 A native of Beirut, Lebanon, Dr. Salloum earned his BS in Biology from the American University of Beirut in 1996.
 After graduation he served his military service in the Lebanese Army Medical Brigade.

 Dr. Salloum immigrated to the United States in 1998 to pursue his Doctorate in Physiology from Virginia Commonwealth University School of Medicine.
 He completed his postdoctoral training in “Novel Cardioprotective Strategies against Ischemia/Reperfusion Injury” in 2008 under the mentorship of Dr. Rakesh C. Kukreja, director of the Molecular Cardiology Research Laboratories at the VCU Pauley Heart Center.
 He was appointed as Assistant Professor of Medicine in 2009 and promoted to Associate Professor of Medicine in 2015.
 He also holds an affiliate appointment in the department of Physiology & Biophysics at VCU School of Medicine.

 Dr. Salloum’s investigative skills were recognized very early in his career with the American Heart Association Young Investigator Award; the Elizabeth Fries Young Investigator Award, Clinical Honorable Mention; and the American Association for the Advancement of Science, Excellence in Science Award.
 In 2016, Dr. Salloum received the Distinguished Research Award from the Department of Internal Medicine in recognition of meritorious research accomplishments.

 As a talented and inspiring educator, he has participated in several courses offered to physiology graduate students, dental students, as well as physiology labs to first year medical students.
 Recently, he assumed the position of course director of PHIS 512: “Cardiac Function in Health and Disease”, which is offered by the physiology department to graduate students.
 This course is distinguished by its clinical focus on a variety of cardiac diseases.
-He has also been involved in the basic research training of numerous undergraduate and graduate students as well as cardiology fellow trainees.
+He has also been involved in the basic research training of numerous undergraduate and graduate students as well as cardiology fellow trainees, and currently directs the Pauley Heart Center Research Conference.